8 Essential Sections of a Sales Page That Actually Sells

 The best answer we have, is to write a sales page that creates a connection, informs your reader, and offers them many different chances to purchase your product.
 Below, we break all of this down into eight essential sales page sections that actually sell!

 A Relatable Opener:

-A powerful and relatable opening story is the best to catch your customer’s attention.
+A relatable introduction is the best way to catch your customer’s attention.
 Keeping this section personal is an effective way to compel your customer to keep scrolling to see what you have, and they need.

 This is where you will briefly tell your customer exactly how your product will improve their lives.
 It’s a great place to list specs, stats, and precisely what your product does.
 Many effective sales pages will list 4-8 bullet points with key product features, and then use a brief but detailed description below each one.
 Sales page bullet points are a great way to quickly grab your customer’s attention and to make that important information easier to read.

 “There is no better vouch than word of mouth” or... a solid testimonial.
 Social proof is the best way to convince people that this product is just what they need, as it has worked for others.
 In our social media age, a solid testimonial can be anything from an Instagram post, a tweet, or even better, a direct quote from a customer.
 Make sure to place your call to action or buy buttons below your testimonials, as most people need a little convincing from others who they relate to.

 Here, you get to flex all those years of hard work, experience, and knowledge in efforts to assure your customer that your product is the solution to their problem.
 Spell out a bio about the creator to ensure that this is a real person selling a real product, but keep it moderately short at about three to five sentences.
 You can use selling words here, but it’s best to give it a personal touch.
 Don’t flex too hard on ‘em.